spsforks/QB64-Wiki/$SCREENHIDE.md

 ## Example(s)

+## Example(s)
-*Example:* Hiding a program when displaying a message box in Windows.
+ Hiding a program when displaying a message box in Windows.

 ```vb